ErnestoBorio/fass/Log.md

 To explicitly state that you aren't really checking for sign or overflow as the mnemonics suggest, you would use `if bit7 = 1`, etc.
 That way you explicitly state that you are checking for arbitrary bits.
 Of course the rest of the bits (0..5) don't have a corresponding CPU flag, so they must be tested with a more classical approach.

-- Edit: Hold on, haven't yet decided on how to implement BIT & CMP.

 ## 2022-4-6